common name: crabhole mosquito

 Figure 10.
 Male crabhole mosquito, Deinocerites cancer Theobald, attached to a pupa's air trumpet with the tarsal claw of its foreleg.
 Photograph by Joe O'Neal.

-Deinocerites cancer females normally do not blood feed until after the first egg clutch, which is produced with carry-over reserves from the larval stage, is deposited.
+Deinocerites cancer females do not normally blood feed until after the first egg clutch, which is produced with carry-over reserves from the larval stage.
 Birds, particularly ciconiiforms, serve as the primary blood source, but feeding also occurs on various mammalian and reptilian species.
-No evidence has been obtained to support the assertion that land crabs serve as a blood source for Deinocerites cancer.
-Both males and females obtain sugar meals from floral and other plant sources.
+There is no evidence that land crabs serve as a blood source for Deinocerites cancer.
+Both males and females obtain sugar meals from plant sources.

 Deinocerites cancer populations seldom annoy humans with their blood feeding activity, and Florida's crabhole mosquito has not been implicated in the transmission of any human pathogen.